In Brief

 Frequently Asked Questions

-How does the AEMO Draft 2026 ISP affect enterprise planning?
+How does the AEMO Draft 2026 ISP affect enterprise AI planning?

-What is the status of AEMC grid access standards?
+What is the status of AEMC grid access standards for AI data centres?

-Should energy constraints change cloud versus on-premises strategy?
+Should energy constraints change our cloud versus on-premises AI strategy?

-How do SOCI Act obligations interact with energy requirements?
+How do SOCI Act obligations interact with AI data centre energy requirements?

 What energy commitments should we expect from cloud providers?